The Wild Felid Research & Management Association

 Mel Sunquist, PhD, Professor Emeritus, University of Florida

-The summer issue of The Wild Felid Monitor is out!
+The spring 2024 issue of The Wild Felid Monitor

 This issue has a variety of topics, including: